jacmoe/jacmoes-content/blog/2016/december/ich-bin-ein-ubernaut.md

 Pay what you want.
 Whilst the minimum price is 1 euro, the recommended monthly rate is between 5 and 10 euros.
-I like that.
-A symbolic amount of 1 euro would have kept me hosted.

 Programming:

-- Perl
-- Python
-- PHP
-- Ruby
-- node.js
-- Erlang
-- Lua
-- Go (golang)
-- GCC
-- git
-- Subversion
-- Mercurial

-And databases:

-- MySQL
-- PostgreSQL
-- SQLite
-- CouchDB
-- MongoDB
-- Redis
+Perl, Python, PHP, Ruby, node.js, Erlang, Lua, Go, GCC, git, Subversion, Mercurial, ...

+MySQL, PostgreSQL, SQLite, CouchDB, MongoDB, Redis, ...

-It was easy to connect to mysql via a ssh from Workbench..
+It was easy to connect to mysql via a ssh tunnel from Workbench.
+There is also webbased interfaces, Datamine and PHPMyAdmin.

-Cronjobs
+Cronjobs, services, ..

 You can also install software via LinuxBrew, which is awesome!

 Let's Encrypt - works.

+No cPanel, no GUI, all command-line.

 (clearfix:)